SonOfTchalla/ielts-simulator/README.md

 # ielts-simulator

-A real-time IELTS Speaking Test simulator with AI-powered feedback.
+## Overview
+This tool simulates a real-time IELTS Speaking Test.
+It allows users to practice speaking English and provides performance assessments based on IELTS criteria.